 Category H – Intensive Behaviour Interventions / Serious Mental Illness

 Category K – Mild Intellectual Disability

 Category Q – Learning Disability (formerly Category J)

 Category R – Moderate Behaviour Support / Mental Illness (formerly Categories M and N)

-- Special Needs Performance Reporting Groups
+- Special Needs (in performance-oriented reports)

 - Special Needs Program

 A school-aged or adult individual enrolled in a BC school.
 Student populations are calculated by headcount.
 Registered homeschooled children are not included as students.

 - Student Cohort

 A group of students who share particular characteristics and who are tracked over a period of time.